syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Formulas.md

 ## Calculation Engine

-Essential Calculate is now (from v9.1.x.x) integrated with Essential XlsIO, and thus makes it possible to calculate formulas entered at runtime without any additional references or packages.
+Essential&reg; Calculate is now (from v9.1.x.x) integrated with Essential&reg; XlsIO, and thus makes it possible to calculate formulas entered at runtime without any additional references or packages.

 N> Do not add reference to Syncfusion.Calculate.Base.
 It will throw conflict errors as these are already integrated with XlsIO.

-N> Only the formulas that are supported by Calculate engine can be calculated at runtime using Essential XlsIO.
+N> Only the formulas that are supported by Calculate engine can be calculated at runtime using Essential&reg; XlsIO.

 ## Calculate Options